juju/docs/src/en/commands.md

    "placement directives" as an argument; these give the provider additional information about how to allocate the machine.
 For example, one can direct the MAAS provider to acquire a particular node by specifying its hostname.
-   For more information on placement directives, see "juju help placement".

    **Examples:**

          juju add-machine                      (starts a new machine)
          juju add-machine -n 2                 (starts 2 new machines)